jaketerry28/bubbleSort/README.md

 This program will utilize 3 functions.

-1. A function to print the array.
+1. A function to print the array - [printValues](#printValues)
-2. A function to swap two adjacent values of elements inside the array.
+2. A function to swap two adjacent values of elements inside the array - [swap](#swap)
-3. A function to check if two adjacent elements need to be switched.
+3. A function to check if two adjacent elements need to be switched - [sort](#sort)

 ## printValues

+This function will print out the array in its current state.
+Will be called upon multiple times throught the main function.
+This function is designed to print out on a single line.
 ```

 constant MAX is the max length of array